iandl/mqttitude/docs/json-pub.md

 * `acc` is accuracy if available
 * `mo` is motion (e.g. `vehicle`, `on foot`, etc.) if available
 * `alt` altitude, measured in meters (i.e. units of 100cm)
+* "vac" : "xxxx" for vertical accuracy in meters - negative value indicates no valid altitude information